nolie-rolie/Beamforming/README.md

 ## Code Walkthroughs
 * Connecting an audio interface with MATLAB
 * Recording and reading audio in MATLAB
-* How to run scripts
+* How to run simulation scripts
+* Experiment Demo